jimb0bmij/VMware/README.md

 # VMware
-This is a script to added host with the sha thumbprint.
+This is a script for the VMA.